 FUNDAMENTALS IN TRADING

 Fundamental traders can use fundamental analysis to make trading decisions.
-Fundamental traders are typically more long-term oriented position traders than technical traders.
+Fundamental traders or Traders that use Fundamental Analysis are typically more long-term oriented position traders than technical traders.
 In my opinion, this is probably so because the fundamentals do not change that rapidly from day to day.
 On a daily level, the long-term economic data does not drastically change in most cases.
 News traders are other types of traders that trade fundamentals.
 They monitor high-impact data releases to capitalize on the expected volatility that is often connected to these events.
 When the actual figures are lower or higher than the previously expected figures, then the market will react to this differential and speculators try to capitalize on the opportunity.

 Other traders combine fundamental with technical analysis.
 They could use fundamental analysis for long-term directional guidance but use technical analysis for executing trades with precise time i.e. to know entry, take profit & determine stop loss level.